Andrey862/Backend_test_task/README.md

 - `active`: puts bot in idle state if switched to False, optional, default if True (For some reason bots are put in idle state after about 0.5-1 minute only after this field changed to False)

+### Progress
+Restriction on a user having only maximum of 5 bots is not yet implemented

 ## Local Deployment
 Run this: